You’re likely thinking: “Is my idea worth building?”, “What features matter for v1?”, “How long will making this app take, and will anyone use it?”

 Native apps are built using the platform’s official languages and tools (Swift/Objective-C for iOS, Kotlin/Java for Android).
 They deliver the best performance and give you full access to device hardware and APIs.

-If you’re building something resource-heavy like AR, advanced games, or even the best camera app for Android, native is usually the best choice.
+If you’re building something resource-heavy like AR, advanced games, or even the best camera app for Android in 2026, native is usually the best choice.

 The drawback is that you’ll need to maintain two separate codebases if targeting both iOS and Android, which increases cost and effort.